OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Chat.md

 Not available: Select this status when you do not want to be contacted by other users.
 For other users you seem not to be online at all.
 You will still get sent messages and you can also reply immediately if you like to.

 By clicking on the round symbol you can change your Instant Messaging status.
 That way you can show other OpenOlat users if you would like to chat or not.
-While taking a test your status will automatically show the status "Please do not disturb."
+While taking a test your status will automatically show the status "Please do not disturb".
 Only after that test you will be able to chat again.

 If you basically want to have a status other than "Available" after logging in, you can change this in the personal menu → Settings → Instant Messaging (see "Personal Settings" below).